minhkashyu/stock-chart-backend/README.md

 # Chart the Stock Market

 A Free Code Camp Dynamic Web Application Project.
-A Full Stack Javascript App using Node, Express, MongoDB, React/Redux and Semantic UI with Google Material theme.
+A Full Stack Javascript App using Node, Express, MongoDB, Vue.js and Semantic UI with Google Material theme.

-This is the React client side of the Fullstack App.
-The server side can be found at https://github.com/minhkashyu/stock-market-frontend.
+This is the API server side of the Fullstack App.
+The client side can be found at https://github.com/minhkashyu/stock-market-frontend.

 THE APP IS UNDER CONSTRUCTION.